GitiHubi/courseAAA/README.md

 The lab is inspired by our work **"Detection of Anomalies in Large Scale Accounting Data using Deep Autoencoder Networks"** by Marco Schreyer, Timur Sattarov, Damian Borth, Andreas Dengel and Bernd Reimer.

 The publication is available on arXiv via the following link: https://arxiv.org/abs/1709.05254

+Opinions expressed in this work are those of the authors, and do not necessarily reflect the view of PricewaterhouseCoopers (PwC) International Ltd. nor its network firms.

 ## Questions?